SSWConsulting/SSW.Rules.Content/rules/generating-multiple-responses-from-chatgpt/rule.md

 ---
+seoDescription: Generating multiple responses from ChatGPT and selecting the most suitable one(s) can lead to better overall results.
+By comparing different outputs, you can choose the response that best aligns with your needs and objectives.
 type: rule
 title: Do you use prompts to generate multiple outputs and select the best one(s) for your use case?